Find your care

 - Follow the instructions for inserting the test strip and using the blood glucose meter.

-- In seconds, the blood glucose meter reads your blood sugar level.
+- In seconds, the blood glucose meter reads your blood glucose level.

 Supplies You Will Use

-- Blood glucose meter — reads blood sugar.
+- Blood glucose meter — reads blood glucose.

 - Test strip — collects blood sample.